John Waddington (footballer)

 John Waddington (24 May 1938 – 6 July 2019) was an Australian rules footballer who played with North Melbourne in the Victorian Football League (VFL).

-Waddington, a half forward, originally from Beaufort, tried out with Melbourne in 1957, then topped the Bendigo Football League goal-kicking in 1957, with 72 goals for South Bendigo.
+Waddington, a half forward, grew up in Bendigo, and played for South Bendigo.
+He topped the Bendigo Football League goal-kicking in 1957, winning the Bob Chappell Medal with 72 goals.

 The following year he arrived at North Melbourne and played all possible 20 games in his debut season.
 This included their four-point semi final win over Fitzroy, in which he contributed three goals.

 He remained a regular fixture in the team for the next eight years, mostly as a defender.
 It was as a centre half-back that he was selected for the Victorian interstate side in 1964.

 At the end of the 1966 season he left North Melbourne to become senior captain-coach of Benalla in the Ovens & Murray Football League.
-He won the 1968 O&MFL Morris Medal.
+He won the 1968 Ovens & Murray Football League Morris Medal.

-He later played with Morningside in Queensland.
+He was later playing coach of Morningside in Brisbane, Queensland.
+He also coached Gold Coast team, Palm Beach Currumbin.